vuplex/meta-xr-webview-example/README.md

 # Meta Quest WebView Example

 This Unity project demonstrates how to view and interact with web content in VR on Meta Quest headsets (2, 3, Pro) using [Vuplex 3D WebView](https://developer.vuplex.com/webview/overview).
-It includes the [Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) package, so the only additional thing you must import is [3D WebView for Android](https://store.vuplex.com/webview/android).
+It includes the [Meta XR All-In-One SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-all-in-one-sdk-269657), so the only additional thing you must import is [3D WebView for Android](https://store.vuplex.com/webview/android).

 Note: 3D WebView's native Android plugins can't run in the editor, so a [mock webview](https://support.vuplex.com/articles/mock-webview) implementation is used by default while running in the editor unless [3D WebView for Windows and macOS](https://store.vuplex.com/webview/windows-mac) is also installed.